 Pole pruners have a variety of uses, from trimming branches to pruning shrubs.
 Some of them are discussed below :

 1. Trimming Small Branches and overgrowth: Small branches and plants sometimes grow near the top of the trees.
-This unwanted overgrowth is a nightmare for gardeners who want a perfect shape for their trees.
+This unwanted overgrowth is a nightmare for gardeners who want a perfect tree shape.
 So pole pruners can be used to trim or cut these.

-2. Pruning water sprouts and vines: Water sprouts are a particular kind of growth that is also termed as suckers because although they suck the nutrients from the trees, they provide no benefits such as bearing fruits or flowers.
-Some vines grow spiraling along the trunk of the trees that can hinder the trees’ growth.
+2. Pruning water sprouts and vines: Water sprouts are a particular kind of growth called suckers because although they suck the nutrients from the trees, they provide no benefits, such as bearing fruits or flowers.
+Some vines grow spiraling along the trunk of the trees, which can hinder the trees’ growth.
 Not only these water sprouts and vines are harmful, but they also take away their beauty them.
-So it is better to use a pole pruner to prune or completely remove them.
+So it is better to use a pole pruner to prune or altogether remove them.

-3. Trimming and tidying up climbers and wall shrubs: Plants who grow upright while getting support from a larger, stronger plant/tree is called a climber.
-Pole pruners can be used to trim and tidy up these climbers which include plants like Clematis, Trumpet Creepers, etc.
+3. Trimming and tidying up climbers and wall shrubs: Plants that grow upright while getting support from a larger, stronger plant/tree are called climbers.
+Pole pruners can be used to trim and tidy up these climbers, which include plants like Clematis, Trumpet Creepers, etc.

 Pros and Cons of Pole Pruner

 Nothing in this world is perfect.
 No animal, plant, living and nonliving thing has been blessed with perfection.
 Pole pruners aren’t perfect as well.
 That means they have their upsides along with some downsides as well.